How to exchange withdrawn banknotes and coins

-Please note: Premises for exchanging expired banknotes are temporarily closed.
+Please note: Premises for exchanging expired banknotes will reopen 23 August.
 Here's how to exchange your old notes and coins.
-(Updated 15 June 2021)
+(Updated 8 July 2021)

 Until further notice, the following withdrawn banknotes and coins will be exchanged by Norges Bank: